 The S9 is the most high-end device we expect to see in Barcelona, but companies such as Asus, BlackBerry, LG, HMD Global (which releases phones under the Nokia brand), Huawei, Sony and ZTE will all be in attendance, perhaps to show off a range of midtier and/or budget options.

 - Alcatel teased its MWC announcements at CES in January, announcing that all the phones it releases in 2018 will have full-screen displays.
 Actual details, such as pricing and specs, will follow at MWC, though leaker Evan Blass got a jump on the news by tweeting out photos that allegedly show some of the new Alcatel models.

-- Sony has confirmed its Feb.
+- Sony will hold a Feb.
 26 news conference, at which we expect to see the company's new Android flagship, the Xperia XZ Pro.
-A week before its news conference, Sony posted a teaser video on Twitter that's notable in that it doesn't show any product, just a hand curved to receive a device.
+Earlier this week, Sony posted a teaser video on Twitter that's notable in that it doesn't show any product, just a hand curved to receive a device.
 The image is fueling speculation that Sony might move away from the boxy design associated with its Xperia phones; earlier this year, the electronics giant announced the Xperia XA2 and XA2 Ultra, which both have slight curves around their edges making them easier to grip.
 The latest leaks about the Xperia XZ Pro seem to confirm Sony's moving in that direction.

 - Asus is gearing up to announce its next generation of Zenfones at its Feb.
 27 MWC event, if the invitation is any indication.
 The tagline, "Back to 5," hints at the Zenfone 5 that Asus execs teased back in September.
 The lineup is rumored to include three devices: a Zonefone 5, a Zonefone Lite and a Zenfone 5 Max.

 - Like other smartphone makers, HMD Global is planning a Feb.
 25 event at MWC to unveil new phones.
-There hasn't been much information on what HMD Global is planning for its Nokia lineup, though serial leaker Evan Blass has tweeted out images of a device that's rumored to be the Nokia 7 Plus, a midrange model with dual rear cameras.
+There hasn't been much information on what HMD Global is planning for its Nokia lineup, though Evan Blass again tweeted out images of a device that's rumored to be the Nokia 7 Plus, a midrange model with dual rear cameras.